 The pigment is a powder that is held by a binder.
 The binder used for oil pastels is non-drying oil and wax.
 The binder holds the powder together, usually in a stick form.
 The quality and concentration of the pigments will affect the colors.
 Higher quality pigments will produce luminous, rich colors.
-High-quality pastels contain the purest pigments and tend to be more expensive than pastels that use lower-quality pigments.
+High-quality pastels contain the purest pigments and are more expensive than pastels that use lower-quality pigments.

 Student-Grade Oil Pastels